Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea

 Figure \ref{fig:cross.CPP} illustrates cross-sections parallel to the y-axis within the coastline-aligned coordinate system at altitudes below 2 km.
 These sections are taken at the CP point, which corresponds to the location of the magenta star in the control run.
 The cross-section is centered at this point, with an averaging width of 1 km on either side along the coastline direction.

-We use three key $\theta_\rho$ isopleths to map cold pool structure in Figure \ref{fig:cross.CPP}.
+We use three key $\theta_\rho$ isopleths to map cold pool structure in Figure \ref{fig:cross.CPP} (see Section \ref{definitions} for details).
 The 300 K contour highlights the cold pool core, an area of particularly high density, formed by evaporative cooling beneath strong precipitating downdrafts.
 The 301.5 K isopleth defines the cold-pool boundary during direct pool–pool interactions ($Y < 0$ km before 08 AM LST), enclosing a layer approximately 450 m deep.
 In contrast, the 304.5 K contour traces the full density current front—and, for $Y > 0$ km before 08 AM LST, the mature cold pool interacting with the monsoonal flow—spanning roughly 1 km in depth.